-Yovanna Ventura Rocks Miniscule Bikini While Giving Herself A Pep Talk: ‘Positive Self-Talk — I Am A Goddess’
+Yovanna Ventura Rocks Miniscule Bikini While Giving Herself A Pep Talk: 'Positive Self-Talk -- I Am A Goddess'

 Finally, the celebrity shared a smiling photo.
 Leaning forward, Yovanna appeared to be on all fours as she grinned for the photographer.

-Yovanna’s followers were quick to respond after she posted the images.
-It only took a day for the set to rack up an impressive 146,000 likes and more than 1,100 comments from her adoring fans.

-“Yes you are a goddess, now you see it,” one follower wrote encouragingly in the comments section.
+Yovanna's followers were quick to respond after she posted the images.
+It only took a day for the set to rack up an impressive 146,000 likes and more than 1,100 comments from her adoring fans."Yes you are a goddess, now you see it," one follower wrote encouragingly in the comments section.

 "You most definitely are," another fan remarked, also agreeing with Yovanna's caption.